|Continent||Central and Latin America|

 |Date||20 Jul 2005|

-This is the first year-round study to investigate the ecology and human impact on red uakari monkeys (Cacajao calvus ucayalii), a rare and relatively unknown Neotropical primate.
+This is the second year-round study to investigate the ecology and human impact on red uakari monkeys (Cacajao calvus ucayalii), a rare and relatively unknown Neotropical primate.
 During the past five years, we have habituated and collected preliminary data on a group of 200 red uakari in a study area along the Yavari River of the northeastern Peruvian Amazon.
 This group is being used to study the ecology, ranging patterns, behaviour and interspecific interactions during a two-year period.